UBC Sauder School of Business: Portfolio Management Foundation

-The Portfolio Management Foundation (PMF) is a two-year extra curricular program that is available to BCom students starting at the end their 2nd year.
-The program provides training for students wishing to pursue a career in Capital Markets and also offers students the opportunity to manage a multi-million dollar endowment fund.
+The Portfolio Management Foundation (PMF) is a two-year extracurricular program that is available to BCom students starting at the end their 2nd year.
+The program provides training and professional mentorship while the students are tasked with managing a $10 million investment portfolio.
 The program is run by the Dean of Sauder School of Business along with a PMF Board of Directors.

 Executive Education

 UBC Sauder offers Executive Education with more than 100 seminars and offers custom programs for organizations, which include executive training programs in Asia and Europe.
 It has partnerships with the Project Management Institute, Edumine and the FRED Scholars (SM) Program.
 UBC Sauder's Executive Education has been ranked 51st in the world in 2013 by the Financial Times.

 Real Estate Division

 The Real Estate Division at UBC Sauder is a supplier of online and classroom education services: licensing and mortgage brokerage courses and examinations as well as credit and professional development courses.
 UBC Sauder offers real estate licensing services on behalf of regulatory bodies in British Columbia like BCREA, PAMA, RECBC, and AIC among others.

 All courses are available by distance education and assistance is given to students via webinars, online resources, and email and telephone tutoring.

 The Real Estate Division also has a publishing arm, providing print and online publications like real estate textbooks, workbooks, case studies, on-line lectures and custom produced course materials.